Army-man-gif/HeritageScope/README.md

 - OpenRouteService (ORS) API (Wheelchair routing)
 - Overpass API (accessible facility markers)
 - Nomiatim (geocoding destination text)
+- AirVisual API + API Ninjas API (used by metrics.js for environmental/population metrics)

 ## Instructions on how to download and run the project:
 * **Note:** On Windows, if the path seperator causes issues, replace **`/`** with **`\`** in the file path